motu-tool/q2-mOTUs/tutorial/README.md

 ### Adding pseudocount

 We will see which taxa are differentially abundant between `feces` and `meconium` samples using `ANCOM` method.
-First, we will collapse our table to species level.
+First, we will collapse our table to the genus level.

 ```
 qiime taxa collapse \